Treatment for PTSD

 Trauma patients need to develop an awareness of their suffering, which helps them gradually incorporate the traumatic experience.
 Reducing the intensity of the underlying tension leads to symptom reduction.

-Our clinic in Dubai offers all below listed forms of psychotherapeutic treatment for PTSD
+Our clinic in Dubai offers all below-listed forms of psychotherapeutic treatment for PTSD

-PTSD treatment in Dubai.
 Psychotherapy (counselling) for PTSD in Dubai.
 The picture shows the psychotherapy treatment for PTSD.
 The soldier in a field uniform is half lying on the sofa.
 In front of him we see the arms of the psychotherapist holding a pen and making notes

 Psychotherapy is the treatment of choice for PTSD